 Collection & Distribution

 Collection Locations -- Coats in good condition may be donated at various locations throughout Findlay including, City Dry Cleaning (downtown) and Findlay City and Hancock County school buildings between November 28th and December 5th.
-Businesses or organizations wishing to be a collection site may pick up a collection box at The United Way office.
+Businesses or organizations who would like to collect coats may do so on their own and deliver them to City Dry Cleaning (downtown) by December 5th.
 IF YOU WOULD LIKE INFORMATION ON HOW TO VOLUNTEER CLICK HERE

 Distribution Dates – Saturday, December 13 distribution will be from 9 am - 3 pm.
 Coats will be available again on Sunday, December 14 from 1 pm - 3 pm.
 There is no financial restriction for eligibility; therefore anyone in need of a coat or hat and mittens is welcome.